DSA recognizes and has approved the following educational programs for Residential Interior Design.

 Residential Interior Designer Education

-The "R.I.D.E" Residential Interior Design Education, program is available to aspiring design individuals who are looking to advance their education in interior design.
-The "RIDE" Education includes a course and the certification.
+The "R.I.D.E" Residential Interior Design Education this program is available to aspiring design individuals looking to advance their education in interior design.

 FROM A PROFESSOR

 "Taking the RIDQC (Residential Interior Design Qualification Certification) or the RIDE (Residential Interior Design Exam) is an essential conclusion to a rigorous course of study.
 The exam validates the knowledge base of the newly trained residential interior designer.
 Many professionals have mandatory exams which must be passed before the new doctor, teacher, lawyer, nurse, etc., can practice the craft for which the individual is trained.
 By voluntarily taking the RIDQC, the candidate for certification demonstrates a high level of professionalism.
 This nationally recognized exam gives the residential interior designer a prestigious credential that gives flexibility in the marketplace and expands the horizons for the new professional.
 After all the hard work and training in an extensive course of study, why not take the RIDQC?"

 LYDIA KIMLER, M.S., NBCT, DSA

 INTERIOR DESIGN INSTRUCTOR, Formerly of ERWIN TECHNICAL COLLEGE